No annual fee

 As a member of the European Union, Ireland is as safe as it gets for credit card use.
 Mastercard and Visa are widely accepted in the country, but you can also find plenty of places that take American Express cards.
-Unfortunately, you can’t pay taxis directly with a credit card, but you can get a mobile app that allows you to do so.
+Unfortunately, not all taxi drivers will accept credit cards, but you can get a mobile app that allows you to do so.

 There are a few potential fees to watch out for when you’re paying with plastic: